What are your office hours and how do I contact the office after closing hours?

 When is the best time to discuss a referral to a specialist or for a second opinion?

 The best time to discuss a referral is during your office visit.
 Many insurance companies require that referrals are made to specific providers, and additional paperwork and/or phone calls to authorize the referral are often necessary.
 We also like to provide the referral physician with your history and previous testing, or treatments pertinent to the referral, in order to coordinate your care.
-For any questions about your referral or care coordination, please call our Referral Coordinator at (785) 330-3138.
+For any questions about your referral or care coordination, please call our office at 785-842-5070.

 What information do you need to best coordinate my care?